Taxation of S Corps: Everything You Need to Know

 - State Franchise Tax.
 Most states require S corporations to pay franchise tax.
 The rates depend on the state and on the income of the S corporation.

 - State Sales Tax.
 S corporations that are involved in selling goods or services are normally required to pay sales tax to the state.
 The rates vary from state to state.

 - Excise Tax.
 Some S corporations that are involved in manufacturing are required to pay state excise tax.

 - Unemployment and Workers' Compensation Insurance.
 Many states require S corporations in their states to pay taxes to state workers' compensation funds and unemployment funds.

 If you need help with S corp taxation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.